 - Be a diligent, respectful, and caring Steward: “Stewards act responsibly to carry out activities with integrity, care, and trustworthiness while maintaining compliance with internal and external guidelines.
 They demonstrate a broad commitment to financial, social, and environmental impacts of the projects they support”.
-With PMPeople, I can model every aspect of the project, publish information and documents with the right security privileges, tracking value delivery and alignment with the business case, etc.
+With PMPeople, project professionals can model every aspect of the project, publish information and documents with the right security privileges, track value delivery and alignment with the business case, etc.

 - Create a Collaborative project team environment: “Project teams are made up of individuals who wield diverse skills, knowledge, and experience.
 Project teams that work collaboratively can accomplish a shared objective more effectively and efficiently than individuals working on their own”.
-With PMPeople, I can help team be aware of their particular contribution on the global scope, who are their teammates, who is a member of the extended project team, they can submit comments anonymously and their happiness index data for retrospectives, etc.
+With PMPeople, project professionals can help the team be aware of their contribution on the global scope, who are their teammates, who is in the extended project team.
+Team members can submit comments anonymously and their happiness index data for retrospectives, etc.

 - Effectively Engage with stakeholders: “Engage stakeholders proactively and to the degree needed to contribute to project success and customer satisfaction”.
-With PMPeople, I can update the stakeholder register which helps me a lot to manage expectations.
-At no cost, I can invite stakeholders as users so that they can see initiation and control information.
-I can “give them voice” helping them request changes, submit comments and provide feedback on the project and team members.
+With PMPeople, project professionals can update the stakeholder register to manage expectations.
+Stakeholders can check project initiation and project control information.
+They can request changes, submit comments and provide feedback on the project and team members.

 - Focus on Value: “Continually evaluate and adjust project alignment to business objectives and intended benefits and value”.
-With PMPeople, I can edit and share some data of the project charter and the business case.
-Each project has a numeric number to express its value, meaning its relative comparison against the other components of the program, portfolio, or business unit.
-During the project review meetings –and specially at phase gates reviews– I can show if the project is still aligned to value delivery.
+With PMPeople, project professionals can edit and share information about the project charter and the business case.
+Each project has a number to express its value, meaning its relative comparison against the other components of the program, portfolio, or business unit.
+At project review meetings –and specially at phase gates reviews– project professionals can check if the project is still aligned to value delivery.